Wage Reporting Software & Reference Material

 Social Security Software

-AccuWage allows you to check W-2 (Wage and Tax Statement) and W-2c (W-2 correction) reports for correctness before you send them to Social Security.
-It is available as an online application or downloadable software.
-Using AccuWage greatly reduces submission rejections.
-Use the latest version of AccuWage software as you prepare your wage reports each year.
+AccuWage Online allows you to check W-2 (Wage and Tax Statement) and W-2c (W-2 correction) reports for correctness before you send them to Social Security.
+Using AccuWage Online as you prepare your wage reports each year greatly reduces submission rejections.

 Social Security Reference Material

 Online Error Reference Material provides information regarding Annual Wage Reporting (AWR) errors.
 Included in this document are brief explanations of AWR errors, suggestions for resolving errors, and other information.

 File-Edit Tips for W-2 provides tips for preventing submission rejections resulting in Resubmission Notices.